zippy84/vtkbool/README.md

 ## Library

 To include vtkbool into your program, you have to compile it as a library.
 All you need is an installation of VTK with header files.
 If you have installed VTK over your package manager, CMake is able to find the required files.
 Otherwise you have to set **VTK\_DIR** manually.
-It must be a path like */home/zippy/VTK6/lib/cmake/vtk-6.3* or *C:/Users/zippy/VTK6/lib/cmake/vtk-6.3*.

 The usage of the library is very simple.
 Look at *testing.cxx* and you can see how.
 Upon creating the instance of the boolean-filter and connecting the two inputs with the pipeline, you can choose between different operation types, in different manners.
 You can set the operation mode by calling one of the named methods: